Out of focus photograph of the Sydney Opera House sails at sunrise.

 David Newman.
 Portrait of a smiling man with dark brown hair and a blue shirt.

 As well as his therapy work at Sydney Narrative Therapy, David Newman teaches narrative approaches to therapy and community work.
-He also does sessional work at Uspace, a psychiatric unit for young people at St. Vincent's Hospital, Sydney.He is an honorary clinical fellow at the University of Melbourne School of Social Work and a faculty member of Adelaide based Dulwich Centre, one of the homes of narrative therapy and community work.David's teaching assignments have taken him to Brazil, Nepal, India, Türkiye, Rwanda, Hong Kong, Palestine, China, Canada, Greece, Armenia, as well as around Australia.Since the early 1990s David has been particularly drawn to the ideas of narrative therapy in his therapeutic and group work.
+He also does sessional work at Uspace, a psychiatric unit for young people at St. Vincent's Hospital, Sydney.He is an honorary clinical fellow at the University of Melbourne School of Social Work and a faculty member of Adelaide based Dulwich Centre, one of the homes of narrative therapy and community work.David's teaching assignments have taken him to Brazil, Nepal, India, Türkiye, Rwanda, Hong Kong and mainland China , Palestine, Canada, Greece, Armenia, Bolivia as well as around Australia.Since the early 1990s David has been particularly drawn to the ideas of narrative therapy in his therapeutic and group work.

 Photo of vibrant pink eucalypt flowers and long leaves